-The intent of this solicitation and any resultant Agreement is to obtain generic resources as identified in D.2 for use on a local, regional and nationwide basis.
-The Contractor is responsible for all equipment, materials, supplies, transportation, personnel necessary to meet or exceed the Agreement specifications.
-The resources may be used in the protection of lands, to include but not be limited to, fire suppression and all-hazard incidents.
-The Incident Commander or responsible Government Representative is authorized to administer the technical aspects of this agreement.
+- (a) The intent of this solicitation and any resultant Agreement is to obtain GIS units for use on a local, Regional and Nationwide basis, to produce maps for incident support.
+The Contractor is responsible for all equipment, materials (unless otherwise specified), supplies (unless otherwise specified), transportation, lodging, trained/qualified personnel (if ordered), and supervision and management of those personnel, necessary to meet or exceed the Agreement specifications.
+The resources may be used on fire suppression and all-hazard incidents.
+The Incident Commander or responsible Government representative is authorized to administer the technical aspects of this agreement. - (b) The unit shall arrive fully self-contained and be fully operable within 2 hours of arrival at the incident, unless otherwise negotiated.